TatianaTylosky/mentor-material/mentor-field-guide.md

 **Be a Coach**

 Just like no two games are the same, no two sessions will be the same.
-Every student has a different learning style, it’s up to you to write their playbook.
-Hold you students accountable to themselves.
+Every student has a different learning style, and it’s up to you to write their playbook.
+Hold your students accountable to themselves.
 Know their strengths and weaknesses.
 Plan drills and set training schedules.
 Use the strategies below to ensure every minute spent with your student is working toward achieving their goal.

 **Socratic Method**

-Python student: “Why doesn’t this code work?: `print ‘yes’ + 3`”
+The Socratic Method is ancient educational technology.
+It’s also [state of the art](http://jorendorff.github.io/hackday/2013/tutoring).
+Here’s an example.
+Let’s say a student came and asked you: “Why doesn’t this Python code work?: `print ‘yes’ + 3`”

+A non-socratic response might be:  “_Because you can’t concatenate strings and integers._”

+A socratic response might look like this:

+ * Me: “_What are you trying to do with this code?_”
+ * Student: “_I’m trying to print ‘yes’ and ‘3’ on the same line_”
+ * Me: “_Ok, what data type is ‘yes’?_”
+ * Student: “_It’s a string._”
+ * Me: “_Yup.
+And what data type is ‘3’?_”
+ * Student: “_3 is an integer._”
+ * Me: “Yup!
+Now, can you concatenate a string and an integer in Python?_”

-Socratic Response: “What are you trying to do?
+_Socratic Response_: “What are you trying to do?
 What do we know about data types?
 How can we check what data types we’re dealing with?
 Is there a way for us to turn these into the same data type?
 Now what happens?”

-Non-Socratic Response: “Because you can’t concatenate strings and integers.”
 While that answer is true, it doesn’t help the student understand why you can’t add the two.

 As you can see, the Socratic response is not as quick as the simple answer, but the methodology is incredibly important.
 Encourage students to problem solve by engaging in a discourse which builds upon their prior knowledge.

-*Now this is teaching someone how to fish...

 **Teach the Teacher**

-Teaching is a great way to learn.
-Have your students teach you concepts they learned the prior week.
+As you probably know, teaching is a _great_ way to learn.
+Ask your students to teach you concepts they learned the prior week or used in their recent projects.
 Articulating new concepts builds confidence, cements knowledge and will help the student discover gaps in her learning.

 **Scaffolding**